 - Consider how much detail you need in your maps.
 Would you like to see details like parking, local restaurants or other landmarks?
 Certain GPS navigators include these features.

 - Most GPS devices can also show traffic congestion.
 Look for models that deliver live updates if you're often driving through heavy traffic areas.

 There are a host of extra features that can help you get even more form your GPS navigation system.
 Look out for the following:

-- Routing features allow you to set a custom routes that mean you can take in a specific landmark on the way or avoid certain roads such as those that require a toll.
+- Routing features allow you to set custom routes that enable you to include specific landmarks along the way or avoid certain roads such as those that require a toll.

 Keep your GPS navigator safe and ready for the next adventure by storing it in a durable case that will protect it against knocks, bumps and scratches.